rococodes/rococodes.github.io/_posts/2024-05-13-NYT-Crossword1.md

 dict_keys(['board', 'calcs', 'firsts', 'lastCommitID', 'puzzleID', 'timestamp', 'userID', 'minGuessTime', 'lastSolve'])
 ```

 The only new item in this call is the ```cookies``` line, which is how you access your personal crossword data.
 Also note that you have to enter the puzzle ID in order to get the solve information.
 I printed the entire result since I didn't know the format of the data beyond the keys. ```board``` is a record of every single letter guess entered into the grid so I'll skip printing that.
-The other results are below:
+The other results are below and show my stats for the 01/01/2024 puzzle:

 ```
 'calcs': {